 These three components act as a third-party authentication service.

 It uses cryptography for maintaining mutual privacy by preventing the loss of packets while transferring over the network.

 Further, in this blog, we will try to understand how Kerberos works.

 Nowadays, Kerberos is used in every industry for maintaining a secure system to prevent cybercrimes.
 The authentication protocols of it depend on regular auditing and various authentication features.
 The two major goals of Kerberos are security and authentication.

-It is used in e-mail delivery systems, text messages, NFS, signaling, POSIX authentication, and many more.
-It is also used in various networking protocols, such as SMTP, POP, HTTP, etc. Further, it is used in client/server applications and in the components of different operating systems to make them secure.
+Kerberos is used in email delivery systems, text messages, NFS, signaling, POSIX authentication, and much more.
+It is also used in various networking protocols, such as SMTP, POP, HTTP, etc. Further, it is used in client or server applications and in the components of different operating systems to make them secure.

 Enroll in this Ethical Hacking Course to head toward a bright future!

 We have already discussed in the previous sections about Kerberos being an authentication protocol.
 It has proved to be one of the essential components of client or server applications.
 It is also used in various fields for network security and providing mutual authentication.
 In this section, we will discuss how Kerberos works.
 For that, first, we need to know about Kerberos’s components.